pirocorp/Object-Oriented-Design/13. DDD/Elements of a Domain Model Value Objects And Services.md

 > It may surprise you to learn that we should strive to model using Value Objects instead of Entities wherever possible.
 Even when a domain concept must be modeled as an Entity, the Entity’s design should be biased toward serving as a value container rather than a child Entity container.

 Vaughn Vernon – Implementing Domain Driven Design

+## When Considering Domain Objects

+Our Instinct:
+  1. Probably an entity
+  2. Maybe a value object

+Vaughn Vernon’s guidance:
+  1. Is this a value object?
+  2. Otherwise, an entity